IntensiveCoLearning/Ethereum-Protocol-Fellowship/Lvista.md

 - For Bob, it received only two attests from committee B
 - For Eve, it received three attests, all of them came from the committee.

-Do you think which block will be choose by LMD GHOST?
-The answer is Eve, who received a complete committee vote.
+Do you think which blocks will be chose by LMD GHOST?
+The answer is Alice and Eve, and the Eve is built based on the Alice.
+At slot1, none of them were selected as head, at slot2, Alice was set as head, at slot3, Eve was set as head based on Alice.

 Let's see what happened to the validator in this diagram:
 - One in committee A is offline.